What do our online retreats look like?

 As well as daily input, retreatants will have the opportunity to join in with our daily offices, so that the ongoing prayer rhythms can hold the space for us to be transformed through our encounters with God.
 And we also have twice-daily ‘kettle on’ spaces, hosted by members of our Welcome and Hospitality team, as valuable ‘places of informal connection’ for those who would like to join in.

 Retreat materials will be made available from retreat-specific landing pages and include downloads of key documents, video and audio links.

 Unless otherwise noted, these retreats are run on a UK timezone (GMT – standard time or BST – daylight saving time).
 Generally, they begin at 7:30pm on Monday or Friday evening and end by 7:00pm on Thursday or Sunday evening.

-- Led Retreats – we are pleased to offer one or two retreats each month that link to who we are as Northumbria Community, on a series of topics related to life journeys and transitions.
-These will include an introduction on the first evening, daily input and the opportunity to join in with the monastic rhythms of the day – see page 4
+We are pleased to also offer retreats that link to who we are as Northumbria Community.
+These will include an introduction on the first evening, daily input and the opportunity to join in with the monastic rhythms of the day.